 Compiled by SWAT FLI interns and staff, this guide is meant to help you navigate all the resources available to the FLI community here at Swarthmore.
 Click here to read the guide.

 We work individually and with groups of students on achieving their personal academic goals.
 Topics often include time management, reading strategies, how to participate effectively in class, study skills, test-taking strategies, finding an academic major, or taking time off from school.
 Sessions are tailored to your needs and help you discover strategies that work best for your particular learning style and goals.
-Learn more from the Office of Learning Resources.
+Learn more from the Office of Academic Success.

 Student Academic Mentor Workshops